 Once you’ve created your internal linking page, add a text link to your site’s footer or the main navigation.
 This will help customers find your collections and blog posts more efficiently and help search engines understand the structure of your site.

 Take advantage of the blog functionality.
-Blogging is an excellent way of providing valuable content to your customers and improving your SEO.
+Blogging is an excellent way to provide valuable content to your customers and improve your SEO.
 Creating blog posts that answer common questions and provide helpful information can attract more traffic to your site and improve your chances of ranking for relevant keywords.

 To start blogging on Shopify, create a new blog under the “Online Store” section of the backend.
-Choose a name for your blog that reflects the topics you’ll cover, and start creating posts that provide value to your customers.
+Choose a name that reflects the topics you’ll cover, and start making posts that provide value to your customers.

 Include relevant keywords in your blog post titles and throughout the content.
 You can also link to relevant product collections and other blog posts to provide additional context and improve your internal linking strategy.